jeroenjacobs79/homelab-vault-config/readme.md

 Generate temporary credentials for AWS.
 Also has a wrapper script `aws_gen_admin_creds.sh` that generates a credentials file that can be dropped in your `~/.aws/` folder.
 I still need to document this.
 In the meantime, check the `aws_*` scripts and AWS_* variables in `settings.sh`.

+The setup script will trigger a `rotate` operation after the backend has been configured.
+This ensures only Vault knows the secret key!

 #### Kubernetes authentication